RTEMS/rtems-docs/cpu_supplement/powerpc.rst

 processor passes control to the RTEMS interrupt handler which performs the following actions:

-- saves the state of the interrupted task on it’s stack,
+- saves the state of the interrupted task on it's stack,

-- saves all registers which are not normally preserved by the calling sequence so the user’s interrupt service routine can be written in a high-level language.
+- saves all registers which are not normally preserved by the calling sequence so the user's interrupt service routine can be written in a high-level language.

 - if this is the outermost (i.e. non-nested) interrupt,